Journey with peace of mind as we handle every single detail of your trip for your utmost enjoyment.

 Day 7 – Thursday, October 15

-Enjoy breakfast and then head to visit Nippur, an ancient city in Mesopotamia.
+Enjoy breakfast and then head to visit Larsa, “Tell esSenkereh” an ancient city-state in southern Iraq that was a significant power during the second millennium BCE.
+It is known for its impressive architecture, its political and economic influence in the region.
+Proceed to Nippur, an ancient city in Mesopotamia.
 It was a religious and cultural center, with important temples dedicated to Enlil and the goddess Inanna were home to some of the world’s oldest known libraries.

 Day 8 – Friday, October 16